Restream/reindexer/cpp_src/readme.md

 ## HTTP REST API

-The simplest way to use reindexer with any program language - is using REST API.
+The simplest way to use Reindexer with any programming language is to use the REST API.
 The [complete REST API documentation is here](server/contrib/server.md).
 [Or explore interactive version of Reindexer's swagger documentation](https://editor.swagger.io/?url=https://raw.githubusercontent.com/Restream/reindexer/master/cpp_src/server/contrib/server.yml)